Cabrini COM Faculty

 Associate Professor and Chair of Communication

 Dr. Francis is an Associate Professor and Chair of the Communication Department.
-She teaches courses in multimedia journalism, event management, and media for social justice.
+She teaches courses in digital journalism, marketing communication, and media for social justice.
 She earned her doctorate from Widener University in Higher Education – Academic Leadership, her master’s from Ohio University in Journalism, and her bachelor’s from Cabrini University in English/Communication.